ankurs18/cvbot/README.md

-# A Simple Chat Bot to query COVID19 stats
+# An interactive chatbot for COVID-19 stats

 ## Description

-You can query statistics related to COVID19 to this assistant.
+A Dialogflow powered assistant that can answer your statistics related queries on COVID19.
 It can respond to any general or location-specific queries.
 Time period-specific queries have also been implemented, but they are limited to countries or states.
 I have intent-specific added error handling to make the app more intuitive.
+It is speech-enabled and uses the the SpeechRecognition interface of the Web Speech API available in most modern browsers.

 ## How to deploy and fork